• Skip to primary navigation

 Spinach is low in calories and is incredibly nutrient dense, making it a great veggie to try to work into all kinds of recipes.
 If your kids won’t eat it raw (ha, whose would), try getting sneaky with it.

 One of the main missions of this website is to get us all eating more veggies.
 And for those of us that eat breakfast in a hurry, what’s faster than pulling a few pancakes out of the freezer to to microwave?
-Veggies always take more consideration to get into your diet since most of them need to be cooked or processed in some way, unlike an apple or banana that you can grab on your way out the door.

-How to Make These Easy Spinach Pancakes
+How to Make Spinach Pancakes

 You basically pour everything into a blender, blend, spray, scoop onto a hot pan, flip and serve.